rutukul/Driver-Drowsiness-Detection-Master/README.md

-# driver_drowsiness_detection_master
+# Driver Drowsiness Detection Master
-This Project Consists Of Using TensorFlow and Keras Libraries To Detect Drowsiness And Alert The Driver By Making A Beep Sound
+This Project Consists Of Using <strong>TensorFlow and Keras Libraries</strong> To Detect Drowsiness And Alert The Driver By Making A Beep Sound